stevehalliwell/ulox-work/README.md

 ## Status
 ![current code coverage](badge_linecoverage.png)
-- [insert tag] Core jlox equivilant plus many of the challanges from the book and additional sugar.
+- [Core jlox Challenges and sugar](../../tree/core_jlox_chall) Core jlox equivilant plus many of the challenges from the book and additional sugar.
 	-  Conditional operator.
 	-  More error reporting.
 	-  Many more tests.